User Guide¶

 , or load

-query
+query and

-populate these placeholders.
+placeholders.

 >>> db.iquery("store(input(<x:int64>[i], '{fn}', 0, '{fmt}'), foo)",